edumserrano/share-jobs-data/docs/dev-notes/README.md

 - The [Directory.Build.props](/ShareJobsData/Directory.Build.props) enables several settings as well as adds some common NuGet packages for all projects.

 - There is a set of NuGet packages that are only applied in test projects by using the condition `"'$(IsTestProject)' == 'true'"`.
 To make this work the `csproj` for the test projects must have the `<IsTestProject>true</IsTestProject>` property defined.
 Adding this property manually shouldn't be needed because it should be added by the `Microsoft.NET.Test.Sdk` package however there seems to be an issue with this when running tests outside of Visual Studio.
 See [this GitHub issue](https://github.com/dotnet/sdk/issues/3790#issuecomment-1100773198) for more info.

-- When running `dotnet` CLI commands make sure you are at the `/ShareJobsData` folder so that the `global.json` is respected.
-If you don't you might get unexpected results when building the solution.
-As explained in [global.json overview](https://learn.microsoft.com/en-us/dotnet/core/tools/global-json):

-> The .NET SDK looks for a global.json file in the current working directory (which isn't necessarily the same as the project directory) or one of its parent directories.

 ## Deterministic Build configuration